Zen Garland Teachers

 Roshi Shoko Sings Alone Duncan

-Founder and Spiritual Director of Red Path Zen
+Founder and Honorary Director of Red Path Zen

 GRANDMOTHER EARTH IS SACRED AND SO ARE YOU.
 Let’s start at the very beginning.
 An underlying concept is that the Grandmother is Sacred.
 Since She is sacred every part of Her is sacred including the trees, water, animals, fish, and human beings.
 We are of Her and share in Her sacredness.
 We are One with all that..”